aamini11/Notes/Beans.md

 # Practical DI in Spring (How)

-Now that we saw what manual dependency injection looks like, there's actually a way to automate this process using dependency injection frameworks like Spring.
+Now that we learned the theory/motivation behind dependency injection and saw what manual dependency injection looks like, we now look at practical dependency injection in Spring.
+Frameworks like Spring actually automate the process of wiring objects and creating the application's object graph.
+We just need to introduce a few Spring annotations to our code and learn what beans are.
 ## What are Beans

 Instead of having to wire all the objects yourself, frameworks like Spring will manage your objects and construct your object graph for you.
 All the objects managed by Spring are called "beans" and all beans are stored in a central object container called the "IoC container".
 Beans are allowed to reference other beans as dependencies.
 Spring will recursively resolve all bean dependencies and create the entire bean object graph for your application.
 The actual algorithm for how this is done is very simple.
 It essentially just does a DFS traversal of your object graph and starts by creating objects that have no dependencies first and works its way up the tree.